suvarnashukla1/Whac-A-Mole/README.md

 # Whac-A-Mole
-a game made with HTML,CSS And JavaScript
+A game made with HTML,CSS And JavaScript